devConvert/flow_lead_test/README.md

 ), JSON_UNESCAPED_UNICODE));
 ```

-All fields inside "data" are required. "client_ip" is the IP of the user and "client_origin_domain" is the domain name the user came from.
+All fields in the $data array are required. "client_ip" is the IP of the user and "client_origin_domain" is the domain name the user came from.

 ### Sending Test Leads